Crew

 What to expect at the medical tents

-Written by Jacqueline on August 9, 2010 at 10:45 am
+Written by on Aug 9, 2010

 I have had the opportunity to experience the medical tents both as a walker and as a nurse.
 The medical crew is available for everything you may need as a walker or as a crew member.
 As a walker you may develop sore, blistered feet; the crew will mend you with ointments, bandages, gauze, and advice.
 You may develop sore or swollen joints; the crew will ice and wrap you up!
 Maybe you will suffer a bit of dehydration or heat exhaustion.
 They will cool you down and nourish you with fluids.
 Aches and pains?
 A little Tylenol or Advil will do!